ensdomains/ens/README.md

 # Generating ABI and binary data

-ens-registry.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:
+ENS.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:

-    lllc ens-registry.lll > ens-registry.lll.bin
+    lllc ENS.lll > ENS.lll.bin

 The files in the abi directory were generated with the following command: